gbencheikh/Scheduling_Production_Maintenance/README.md

 CM_time: Time required for Corrective Maintenance (CM) activities.

 6. Output Format
-when execusting a certain metaheuristic, the algorithm return the final solution and the corresponding digrams are saved into folder results with a unique fileName at which time solution has been generated.
+when execusting a certain metaheuristic, the algorithm return the final solution and the corresponding Cmax and digrams are saved into folder results with a unique fileName at which time solution has been generated.